 Kenyan passion for beaded jewelry

-You can spot teenagers by the abundance of their beaded jewellery – before getting married they can allow heavy beaded necklaces and head decorations.
-The girls are usually given such decorations by their boyfriends of family members.
-Once married, she has to remove the giant necklace, and give it back to her ex boyfriend, thus to forget him … This happens when parents have already chosen another man for the girl, from another clan.
+Noteworthy, one can spot teenagers by the abundance of their beaded jewellery.
+Before getting married they can allow heavy beaded necklaces and head decorations.
+Once married, she has to remove the giant necklace, and give it back to her ex boyfriend, thus to forget him … This happens when parents have already chosen another man for the girl, or from another clan.

 To show his love to the girlfriend, a boy needs to buy her a huge necklace, but the price is too high.
-It should be noted, the price for beaded jewellery is normally not much than 100 US dollars.
+In fact, the price for beaded jewellery is normally not much than 100 US dollars.
 But even such price is too high for most of the teenagers.

 Marnay bracelets made of beads and inner tubes are worn by everybody – adults and children